 The world is in the midst of a childcare crisis.
 Approximately 40% (350 million) of the world’s children below primary school age are in need of childcare services but do not have access, with nearly 8 out of 10 of those children living in low- and middle-income countries (World Bank, 2021).
 COVID-19 has compounded the problem by exacerbating the underlying problems of inadequate childcare systems while placing new, unprecedented hardships on children, caregivers, and childcare providers (Center for Global Development, 2021).
 Job losses, particularly for women in the informal and formal economy, significant disruptions at schools and childcare, and shutdowns due to the pandemic have threatened recent economic gains and hard-fought progress on gender equality (UN Women, 2020).
 We can reverse this trend by investing in our future – through stronger, more equitable, and universal childcare systems that help children, women, and families thrive and reach their full potential.
 And we must act now.

-- Improving short- and long-term child development: Quality childcare helps prepare children for primary school, provides a stimulating and safe environment at a critical time in their brain development, and can lead to positive nutrition and long-term education outcomes.
+- Improving short- and long-term child development: Quality childcare helps prepare children for primary school, provides a stimulating and safe environment at a critical time in their brain development, and can lead to positive nutrition and long-term socio-economic and educational outcomes.

 - Generating economic growth: Access to affordable, quality childcare will help to improve the terms of women’s participation in the workforce, increase their earnings, and secure their livelihoods by creating options for children to learn and grow during working hours.
 New jobs will be created to meet the need for childcare (an estimated 43 million new jobs worldwide) (World Bank, 2021).
 New sources for tax revenue and social security contributions will result from that job creation and spur economic growth.